We all struggle. We all suffer on the inside. Every day…

 We wish we had more money.

 We wish our relationships were different.

 We think post-COVID life should be ‘back to normal’ again.

 And yet, every one of these struggles is self-created.
 They are real, but they are only real because we have created them in our minds.
 We have attached ourselves to certain ideals and fantasies about how life has to be right now in order to be good enough for us.

 We worry because things might not turn out how we expect.
 We procrastinate because we fear discomfort and failure.
 We feel overwhelmed because we think we should be further along than we are.
 We feel angry because life should not be this way.
 And so it goes.

 And it doesn’t have to be this way.
 At least not for YOU.

 You can think better… you can live better.
 This is a choice you can make.

-Take a deep breath, and let all that thinking and ruminating go.
+Take a deep breath right now, and let all that thinking and ruminating go.
 Just bring your attention to the present moment.
-Focus on what’s here with you now – the light, the sounds, your body, the ground under your feet, the objects and people moving and resting around you.
+Focus on what’s here with you now – the light, the sounds, your body, the ground under your feet, the objects or people moving and resting around you.
 Don’t judge these things against what they should be – just accept what they actually are.
 Because once you accept reality, you can improve it.